✦

 (Current)

-We based our initial designs on Twitter’s quote retweet and thread UI.
-Our thinking was to use the ‘quote’ section (top) for the user’s post (caption, media) and use the ‘tweet’ section (bottom) for the copyable betslip.
 We borrowed the ‘reply in thread’ vertical gray line to join the two sections.
 After some iterations we ended up with a user’s post with a betslip attached below.

 V1

-Contain all content within a single card
+Containing all contents in a single card

-Display a user’s hot streak (consecutive days with a winning slip)
+Displaying the user’s hot streak (consecutive days with a winning slip)

 Added a Profile section where users can edit their username and profile picture